-How exercise helps you avoid a broken heartJanuary 16th, 2012 in Cardiology /
+How exercise helps you avoid a broken heartJanuary 16, 2012 in Medicine & Health / Cardiology

 Joseph Libonati, PhD, associate professor of nursing at Penn Nursing answer’s questions about how exercise betters your heart health.
 Dr. Libonati is a cardiac physiology expert who focuses on heart health and hypertension.

 One way exercise benefits the heart is by decreasing its workload.
 Exercise improves the ratio between the heart’s demand for oxygen and its supply through the coronary arteries.
 With exercise, the heart gets stronger because it gets bigger and is able to pump more efficiently.